Male Infertility After Prostate Cancer Treatment

 Natural conception

-Some men with healthy sperm conceive naturally after waiting a period of time.
+Some men with healthy sperm may conceive naturally after a waiting period.

-It is usually years and depends on the type of cancer treatment.
+The waiting period is typically several years and depends on the type of cancer treatment.

 Intracytoplasmic sperm injection (ICSI)